Welcome from the Head of School

 The Trinity Board of Trustees is the guardian of the school's mission.
 It is the board's responsibility to ensure that the mission is relevant and vital to the community it serves and to monitor the success of the school in fulfilling its mission.

-Clay Abernathy, President
+Clay Abernathy, Treasurer

 The History of Trinity